 Demolition

 We did not include any dollars for demolition in our original budget.
-While it was not cheap to have the contractors complete the demo, to me it was well worth the cost as it would have taken me weeks to complete the work.
+While it was not cheap to have the contractors complete the demo, it was well worth the cost as it would have taken me weeks to complete the work.
 Going six weeks without a kitchen was long enough.

 The demo included removing all cabinets, countertops, flooring in the kitchen and hallway, soffit, and drywall behind the original cabinets.